knosis/frontendcodingexercise/README.md

  - Build for maintainability!
  - Comment your code
  - Tests?
 Why not!
  - If you feel like it, go above and beyond!
+This is an opportunity for you to show us what you can do.

+# Mockup

 ![Mockup](https://raw.githubusercontent.com/alexsaves/frontendcodingexercise/master/popup.png "Mockup")